olcf/olcf-user-docs/systems/rhea_user_guide.rst

 The first time you launch VisIt (after installing), you will be prompted for a remote host preference.
 Unfortunately, ORNL does not maintain this list and the ORNL entry is outdated.
 Click the “None” option instead.
-Restart VisIt, and go to Options->Host Profiles.
+Restart VisIt, and go to Options→Host Profiles.
 Select “New Host”

 - For host nickname: Rhea (this is arbitrary)
 - Remote hostname: rhea.ccs.ornl.gov (required)
 - Host name aliases: rhea-login#g (required)
 - Maximum Nodes: unchecked (unless using the GPU partition on Rhea)
 - Maximum processors: unchecked (arbitrary but use fewer than cores available)
-- Path to VisIt Installation: /sw/rhea/visit (required)
+- Path to VisIt Installation: ``/sw/rhea/visit`` (required)
 - Username: Your OLCF Username (required)
 - Tunnel data connections through SSH: Checked (required)